mcheng88/twitter-analytics-app/README.md

 - https://github.com/hunkim/word-rnn-tensorflow
 - https://medium.com/mlreview/a-simple-deep-learning-model-for-stock-price-prediction-using-tensorflow-30505541d877

-I will potentially be restarting this project in a bit.
+I will potentially be restarting this project in a bit. \[8-15-18]: Definitely restarting this once back in NYC.

-What if you could track trends before they became trends?
+### What if you could track trends before they became trends?
 The ability to capitalize off of social media would be actually automated from here on out.

 This project will be a deep dive into the world of analytics and trend prediction.

 I'll be starting off without using AI, and if there is a potential in that field, I will jump into it.

 First off though, I'll be building code based off the first two papers linked above.

 ToDo: